 If you're planning on adding headcount, include the number of employees, their job titles, and when you're planning to bring them on the team.

 Keep in mind you might have different buyer personas for different products.
-For example, HubSpot salespeople might primarily sell marketing software to CMOs and sales software to sales directors.
+For example, HubSpot’s salespeople might primarily sell marketing software to CMOs and sales software to sales directors.

-This section of your sales plan can also change dramatically over time as your solution and strategy evolves and you find product-market fit.
-In the very beginning, when your product was in its infancy and your prices were low, you may have found success selling to startups.
+This section of your sales plan can also change dramatically over time as your solution and strategy evolve and you adjust product-market fit.
+In the very beginning, when your product was in its infancy, and your prices were low, you may have found success selling to startups.
 Now that the product is far more robust and you've raised the price, mid-market companies are likely a better fit.
-That's why it's important to consistently review and update your personas.
+That's why it's important to review and update your personas consistently.

 You should also include a description of your resources.
 Which CRM software do you plan on using?
 Do you have a budget for sales contests and incentives?